 The policy package was created with a three-part process that considered the evidence base of policies addressing the key social determinants of health; cities’ jurisdictional authority and precedent; and analysis by a policy advisory committee representing key partners, influencers, and community representatives.
 The goal was to provide city leaders with a pragmatic, achievable, and aspirational package of policies that could align with their city priorities and needs.
-The policies:

 For CityHealth, every unearned gold medal represents an opportunity to use policy as a lever to improve people’s quality of life and well-being, and to help their communities thrive.